1988

 They also started to change their appearance on stage, began to use guitars and

-it would add to the dynamics of the show as well as giving Martin and myself
+it would add something "to the dynamics of the show as well as giving Martin and myself

 an opportunity to move away from standing behind keyboards all the time.